Disability Student Charter

 - Develop and offer an inclusive curriculum, modify or substitute learning tasks and assessment to meet the needs of students with disabilities, without compromising academic standards.

 - Respect your rights to privacy and confidentiality of information.

 - Provide equipment and facilities which prevent or overcome barriers to your participation in University activities.

 - Develop and/or maintain policies and systems within the University that are inclusive and/or responsive to the needs of students with disabilities.

 - Provide the opportunity for you to seek redress if you feel that the adjustments or support provided are not satisfactory or if they feel they have been discriminated against on the basis of disability.

 - Disclose on your enrolment form if you have a disability and may require support.

 - Register with the Disability and Learning Access Officer at the time of acquiring a disability if you are likely to require support.

-- With as much advance notice as possible, provide information to assist assessment of and support for your disability, either to the DLAO or to a relevant faculty or school staff member.
+- With as much advance notice as possible, provide information to assist assessment of and support for your disability, either to the DLAO or to a relevant institute or school staff member.